josmar-crwdstffng/angular/aio/content/guide/forms-overview.md

 1. The `favoriteColor` value is updated in the component.
 1. Change detection begins.
-1. During change detection, the `ngOnChanges` lifecycle hook is called on the `NgModel` directive instance because the value of one of its inputs has changed.
+1. During change detection, the `ngOnChanges` lifecycle hook is called on the `NgModel` directive instance because the value of one of the associated inputs has changed.
 1. The `ngOnChanges()` method queues an async task to set the value for the internal `FormControl` instance.
 1. Change detection completes.
 1. On the next tick, the task to set the `FormControl` instance value is executed.